samxshang/samxshang.github.io/_pages/about.md

 I'm interested in cultural differences and similarities in perception, communication, and JDM.
 I am also enthusiastic about R, stats, and cross-cultural measurement.

 ## Personal
 In my free time, I enjoy turning off screens, getting fresh air, and getting inspired by great minds, so I run while listening to my favorite podcasts.
 I also love recording my dreams.
-I have kept a dream diary since 2012.
+I have been keeping a dream diary since 2012.

 My last name is the same as the Marvel superhero [*"Shang-Chi"*](https://www.youtube.com/watch?v=2KDEdWbYYE0), and I named myself "Samantha" after the AI from the movie [*Her*](https://www.imdb.com/video/vi1211672857?ref_=vi_nxt_ap).